So you booked your session. Now what?

 I am excited to capture you and your loved ones.
 Custom photography is unique because it not only captures what you look like at a certain point in time, it captures who you are.
-I aim to capture honest photos of your family and children.
+I aim to capture natural photos of your family and children.
 The goal is not to get a stiff and posed shot with everyone looking at the camera, but to capture the true essence of your family.
-I take a documentary approach to photography and use my understanding of my equipment and natural light to create images that will become works of art that you can hang in your home and pass down for generations.
+I take a documentary approach to photography to create images that will become works of art that you can hang in your home and pass down for generations.
 Here are a few tips to help you prepare for your session with me.

-Location: Together, we will decide on the best location for your photos.
-We can shoot in your home as long as your home has adequate natural light.
-Many clients prefer their home because of the intimate and personal feel it provides.
+Together, we will decide on the best location for your photos.
 I have many locations that I love to shoot at regularly but I am always open to new locations as well.
+You can click here to see photos of locations that I typically shoot at.
 You should choose a location that fits your style and personality.
 I can help you along with this decision.

-Time: If we are shooting in your home, I prefer late morning, because that is when homes are usually lit up the best.
-If we are shooting outdoors we will shoot either in the morning or in the evening.
-The light is typically too harsh mid day.
+If we are shooting in your home, I prefer late morning, because that is when homes are usually lit up the best.
+If we are shooting outdoors, we will try to schedule for the evening, unless it is very overcast in which case I may ask that we move your session to a little earlier (usually 1-2 hours earlier).
+The light is typically too harsh mid day, so if we need to schedule for then, I will recommend a location with shade.
 If your children are up for it, shooting one to two hours before sunset provides gorgeous light and atmosphere.
 The images in my portfolio look the way they do largely because of my use of light and the time of day your session takes place has a huge impact.
 Many families tell me that they simply have the kids take a late nap or have some down time prior to their evening session.

-What To Wear: Wardrobe should be comfortable and reflect who you are.
+Wardrobe should be comfortable and reflect who you are.
 I do not recommend matching but rather coordinating.
-Click on "What to Wear" for some what to wear guides that can give you an idea of what I am talking about.
-I am happy to consult you directly on wardrobe or recommend a personal stylist if you are interested.
-Just let me know.
+Click on "What to Wear" for some guides that can give you an idea of what I am talking about.
+I am happy to consult you directly on wardrobe if you would like.